 All VR headsets on the market today, with the exception of the $30 Walmart headsets, use low persistence.
 It is essential to good VR.

-When asked by a Twitter user whether this was responsible for “faint smearing” on the orignal Rift, Carmack relied in the affirmative, and confirming the Rift’s pixel persistence as 2 milliseconds.
+When asked by a Twitter user whether this was responsible for “faint smearing” on the original Rift, Carmack replied in the affirmative, and confirmed the Rift’s pixel persistence as 2 milliseconds.